Sungwon-Han/READ/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --idx IDX   select which demographics to predict, 0 to 51
+  --idx IDX   select which demographics to predict
 ```

 ##### Example